 Build Timeline

 The core MVP landed inside the usual 30-day window.
-WarmLane ran longer because the client kept adding scope as the product took shape — multi-channel sending, deliverability, a super-admin control plane and usage-based billing all grew out of that.
+WarmLane ran longer because the client kept adding scope as the product took shape — multi-channel sending, deliverability, a master control panel and usage-based billing all grew out of that.
 Each addition was agreed upfront and priced separately, and because the codebase was built to be extended, adding on stayed clean rather than becoming a rewrite.
 The goal is always the same: ship the core product to production fast, then grow it from a live, revenue-ready base.

 A newly-signed client build, kicking off now: an AI tool that finds local businesses with a weak online presence, auto-generates a branded audit of what's costing them customers, and writes the outreach to win them as clients — packaged as a licensed digital product.
 Full case study to follow once it ships.